AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 ---
 # Publish segments to Experience Cloud

+>[!CONTEXTUALHELP]
+>id="components_segments_publishing"
+>title="Experience Cloud publishing"
+>abstract="You can publish the audience derived from this segment to the Audience Library where it can be used for marketing activities in Target and other Experience Cloud solutions."

+>[!CONTEXTUALHELP]
+>id="components_segments_audienclibrary"
+>title="Audience Library"
+>abstract="Segments created in Audience Library are available instantly and are not dependent on Analytics updates."

 Publishing an Adobe Analytics segment to Experience Cloud lets you use the segment for marketing activity in [!DNL Audience Manager] and in other activation channels, including Adobe's [!DNL Advertising Cloud], [!DNL Target], and [!DNL Campaign].

 You can publish Analytics segments to Experience Cloud in under 8 hours.
 Use these segments to activate audiences in Audience Manager to all downstream destinations.